 Amlak Finance has a unique product that offers a fixed financing rate of 3.99% for the first year for customers who are looking to finance a ready residential property in the UAE.

 6. New visa rules

 New UAE visa rules are also expected to boost demand for Dubai homes, pushing up prices and rents in the long term.
 Last year, the UAE government approved a series of measures aimed at stimulating the economy and encouraging long-term investment.

 This included enabling expats over 55 to secure five-year retirement visas if they own property worth at least Dh2 million or have Dh1 million in savings or an active income of more than Dh20,000 a month.
 The new rules also allow key workers such as doctors and engineers access to long-term visas.

 7. Expo 2020 is coming here

-With Expo 2020 just over a year away, experts are also banking on the additional demand from visitors and a stimulus to business confidence which could signal a house price recovery.
+With Expo 2020 just over a year away, experts are also banking on the additional demand from visitors.
+A stimulus to business confidence that could signal a house price recovery.

 “Capital appreciation on any given property purchase will begin to show once the market starts to rise.
 Everyone will have an opinion as to when this is likely to happen, but given the Expo is only 483 days away must point to a change of fortune for property soon,” says Volpi.